NWChemEx/PluginPlay/README.md

 ===============

-The NWChemExRuntime repo is the home of classes and infrastructure that are designed to abstract away details pertaining to the environment that NWChemEx is being run in.
-Such details include hardware, parallelization, and calculation details.
+The NWChemExRuntime repo is the home of classes and infrastructure that are designed to abstract away details pertaining to the literal environment that NWChemEx is being run in.
+Such details include:

+- hardware considerations such as I/O and other memory management (this is a stub for now)
+- parallelization considerations not covered by TAMM (also a stub)
+- tabulated scientific data such as basis sets, physical constants, *etc.*
+- calculation state (the in program representation of the call stack)

 Building
 --------